 Wrld Earthquakes Live

-27 user(s) online:
+22 user(s) online:

-Report generated on 2023-10-03, 06:59:28 UTC
+Report generated on 2024-04-23, 06:23:50 UTC

 VERY IMPORTANT!
 THIS PAGE MAY CONTAIN ERRORS OR INACCURACIES.
 Therefore, you are not allowed to distribute or reproduct in any media or social platforms.
 The results shown on this page should not be considered as a clear prediction or definitive statement.
 The information contained in this page is based on limited data and is intended for general reference only.
 It should not be used as a sole source of information for making decisions, and it is not intended to replace professional judgment or expert advice.
 Please keep in mind that this page may not be complete or up-to-date, and it may contain errors or inaccuracies.
 The information contained in this page is provided without warranty of any kind, either express or implied.
 In light of these limitations, it is important that you do not rely solely on this page for making decisions.
 You are encouraged to consult additional sources of information and seek professional guidance before making any decisions based on the information contained in this page.
 By using this page, you agree to hold harmless the creators and distributors of this page from any liabilities or damages that may arise from its use.
 If you are in doubt about the accuracy or suitability of this page for a particular purpose, please seek the advice of a qualified professional.
 This page is for personal use only and may not be copied or distributed in any media or social platforms.
 The information contained in this page is intended for general reference only and may contain errors or inaccuracies.
 It should not be used as a sole source of information for making decisions and is not intended to replace professional judgment or expert advice.

-AI BETA TESTING v1.16 HIGH THREAT
+AI BETA TESTING v1.16 STILL VERY HIGH THREAT

 Events considered as possible precursors for future events in the Indonesia Region: